Politics of Vietnam

-Vietnam has a judicial system governed by the Constitution of Vietnam and national legislation enacted by National Assembly.
+Vietnam has a judicial system whose members are appointed by the CPV-controlled National Assembly.
 The Supreme People's Court (Tòa án Nhân dân Tối cao) is the highest court of appeal in Vietnam.
-There are other specialised courts in Vietnam, including the Central Military Court, the Criminal Court, the Civil Court and the Appeal Court.
-The Supreme People's Procuracy observes the implementation of state organs and makes sure that Vietnamese citizens follow the law.
+There are other specialised courts in Vietnam, including the Central Military Court, the Criminal Court, the Civil Court, the Appeal Court, and the Supreme People's Procuracy.